typohnebild/numpy-vs-mir/README.md

 In contrast, the Python implementations without Numba show no response to all cache limits.
 This may be a result of the missing optimization without Numba.

+Between problem size 320 and 384 with the Python implementations without Numba, the FLOP/s of the Intel environment overtake the Openblas environment.
+This seems to be due to the optimizations in the Intel environment, which are only effective above this limit.
+However, both measurements without Numba perform very poorly.

 ### D Benchmark